AY2324S1-CS2103T-W16-4/tp/docs/DeveloperGuide.md

 #### Use case: Remove a friend
 **MSS**
-1. User requests a list of friends
+1. User requests a list of his friends
 2. FriendBook shows a list of user's friends
 3. User requests to remove a specific friend in the list
 4. FriendBook removes the person <br> Use case ends.